smilence86/A-Light-and-Fast-Face-Detector-for-Edge-Devices/face_detection/README.md

 ### Recent Update
 * `2019.08.01` model v1 (in the paper) and v2 are added.
 * `2019.08.22` latency evaluation on TX2 is added.
+* `2019.08.25` RetinaFace-MobileNet-0.25 related content is added (both accuracy and latency).

 ### Brief Introduction to Model Version
 * v1 - refer to the paper for details